Coconut00/Coconut00.github.io/_pages/about.md

 I worked as a Quant Analyst at Yearone Investment, from summer 2019 to fall 2020, focusing on using Machine Learning techniques combining fundamental analysis in trading Index Futures and Commodity Futures.

-Broad-speaking, my interests evolve around machine learning and optimization, say, proving convergence or analyzing empirical behaviors of optimizers.
+Broad-speaking, my interests evolve around machine learning and optimization.
 Also, I find my self more and more interested in inverse problems, like compressed sensing and phase retrieval.
 However, there is still a lot of things to learn, including the basic knowledge of inverse problem.

 I think since inverse problem could be in a constrained optimization problem form, we could analyze it into two parts: the objective function and the constraint(prior).
 From l1-norm to GAN prior, and the data-free part from Deep Image Prior, the evolution of these methods are considering the prior.
 That is, under what prior, for what measurement matrix, satisfied what condition, can recovers the signal with high probability.
-It's truly amazing and there is much to be done.
+It's truly amazing and I think there is still much to be done.